toksdotdev/maskedu/README.md

-# Maskedu
+# Maskedu 🤖

+Maskedu an automated Twitter scheduling bot built with Rust.

+Step-by-step walkthrough video would be released [here](https://rust-telescope.live/hacking-with-rust/building-automated-twitter-schedule-bot).

+> This is part of the [Rust telescope's Hacking With Rust](https://rust-telescope.live) video cast.

+## Features

-Allow use schedule tweet to be posted at a later time.
-Scheduled tweets are bounded with a timeframe for which they should be posted.
+- Allow user schedule tweet to be posted at a later time.
+- Scheduled tweets are bounded with a timeframe for which they should be posted.

-Once the scheduled time is attained, the tweet gets posted.
+- Once the scheduled time is attained, the tweet gets posted.

-> This is part of the [Rust telescope's Hacking With Rust](https://rust-telescope.live) video series.

 ## Todo

-- [ ] Add tweet with a schedule
+- [x] Add tweet with a schedule
 - [ ] Modify tweet scheduled but yet to be posted
 - [ ] Get all tweets (by default, get but scheduled & unsheduled)
-  - [ ] if category (scheduled or unscheduled) is provided, return that instead.
+  - [ ] If category (scheduled or unscheduled) is provided, return that instead.

 ## Requirement

-- Database
+- Database (`Postgres`)
-- Scheduler
+- Rust

 ## Contributing

-mongasaw
+If you find any issue, bug or missing feature, please kindly create an issue or submit a pull request, as it will go a long way in helping other [Rustaceans](https://www.rust-lang.org/community) grow.

+## License

+This repository is open-sourced software licensed under the [MIT](.LICENSE) license.